DSharpPlus/DSharpPlus/docs/faq.md

 ### Connection issue between your bot application and Discord.
 Check your internet connection and ensure that the machine your bot is hosted on has a stable internet connection.
-If your local network has no issues, the problem could be with either Discord or Cloudfare.
-In which case, it's out of your control.
+If your local network has no issues, the problem could be with either Discord or Cloudflare.
+In which case, it is out of your control.

 ### Complex, long-running code in an event handler.